-In this article we review recent academic studies on the quasistatic1 tearing path in isotropic brittle plates, with the goal of organizing them in a unifying framework.
-A global remark is that the crack paths seem to be unusually reproducible.
-We will show how this surprising robustness of tearing paths is related to the central role of geometry in the mechanics of thin plates (basic facts on fracture and thin plates mechanics are reviewed in the remaining of this introduction).
-We explain this peculiar behavior by the remarkable geometrical simplicity of a newly formulated first order model (presented in Sect.
-2), the inextensible fabric model, with consequences on tearing developed in Sect.
-3. This first order model is unusual, because it includes the full geometrical non-linearities of the problem (which are essential to non-linear plate mechanics), but neglects the elasticity of the material.
-Finally we review attempts of a more complete treatment of the problem in Sect.
-4.
+In this article we will review a variety of studies on tearing path, with the goal of organizing them in a unifying framework.
+A unifying remark is that the crack path seem to be unusually reproducible.
+We will show how this surprising robustness of tearing paths is related to the central role of geometry in the mechanics of thin plates (basic ideas on fracture and thin plates mechanics are reviewed in the following section).
+We will also try to advocate that tearing could also be considered when teaching an introduction to fracture mechanics, because of the remarkable geometrical simplicity of a first order model (presented in section 1.2, with consequences on tearing developed in section 1.3).
+We also review attempts of a more complete treatment of the problem in section 1.4.